nulllaborg/ai-vox3_home_assistant_voice_satellite/README.md

 #### Connect the Hardware

 1. Connect the AI-VOX3 device to your computer using a USB Type-C cable.
-2. Click the power button on the AI-VOX3 board to start the device.
+2. Press the power button on the AI-VOX3 board to start the device. **This will power it on and make it discoverable as a serial port on your computer**.

 #### Compile and Upload the Firmware